 In this section we discuss updating rules using the results of RSS, who characterise the subjective beliefs for various preference models with ambiguity aversion.
-We propose rules which satisfy Bayesian updating of subjective beliefs and therefore Axiom 13.
+We propose rules which satisfy Bayesian updating of subjective beliefs and therefore Weak Consistency of Implementation.
 As with the rest of the paper and RSS, the domain of preferences is acts from states to monetary outcomes.
-In Section 6, we discuss how Axiom 13 can be extended to a domain of state contingent lotteries.
+In Sect.
+6, we discuss how Weak Consistency of Implementation can be extended to a domain of state contingent lotteries.
 We restrict attention to strictly positive acts f, so that $\pi_h(f) = \pi_h^u(f) = \pi_h^w(f)$.
 We also assume that whenever u is defined, it is concave, increasing and continuously differentiable.